Skip to Main Content

 Library Research Guides

-Historical Markers Project: Plaza Theater
+Historical Markers Project: Plaza Theatre

 Survey of thirty-three historic sites in the El Paso area, with research materials, interviews, and summary materials.

-Plaza Theater Site El Paso, Texas
+Plaza Theatre Site El Paso, Texas

 Plaza Theatre El Paso, TexasThe Plaza Theatre, located at 125 Pioneer Plaza in downtown El Paso, Texas, represents an important era in American movie theater history and is a unique example of the atmospheric theater style of the 1920s.
 It has been described as an “exceptional, intact example of an atmospheric movie palace in the United States” and its Spanish Colonial Revival style design reveals much of the unique bi-national and bi-cultural heritage of the American Southwest. [i] For more than forty years it was a local institution entertaining several generations of people from west Texas, southern New Mexico and northern Mexico with films, live performances, celebrities, and public events.
 It is listed on the National Register of Historic Places and in 2003 was upgraded to a site of national significance.